domRiddle/ASF/Configuration.md

 ### `LicenseID`

 `string` type with default value of `null`.
 This property allows our **[sponsors](https://github.com/sponsors/JustArchi)** to enhance ASF with optional features that require paid resources to work.
 For now, this allows you to make use of **[`MatchActively`](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/ItemsMatcherPlugin#matchactively)** feature in `ItemsMatcher` plugin.

 If you're ASF sponsor, you can obtain your license **[here](https://asf.justarchi.net/User/Status)**.
+You'll need to sign in with GitHub for confirming your identity, we ask only for read-only public information, which is your username. `LicenseID` is made out of 32 hexadecimal characters, such as `f6a0529813f74d119982eb4fe43a9a24`.
+Simply put it in `LicenseID` property of ASF global config.

-Unless you want to enable extra ASF functionalities, there is no need for you to use one.
+Unless you want to enable extra ASF functionalities, there is no need for you to use the license.

 ---